daaimah123/Parent-TimeSwap/ReadMe.md

 Create basic components in each index.js with component name the same as its directory.
 Be sure to import react and export the component.

+Edit the path to App component in the src/index.js file which is now in src/components directory